 The part of the text containing the answer is underlined with the question number given in square brackets [].
+If you still struggle with IELTS Listening tests, please refer to IELTS Listening tips.

 EMPLOYEE: Pet Protect UK, how can I help?
 CUSTOMER: Oh, hello, there.
 I'm calling to inquire about your pet insurance plans.
 EMPLOYEE: Of course, just give me a second, please.
 CUSTOMER: Sure.
 EMPLOYEE: So, have you checked our website already to see the options we offer?
 CUSTOMER: I've had a quick glance, and I think I'm interested in the Basic Plan.
 EMPLOYEE: Great.
 I just need to ask a few questions first, then.
 Is your pet a dog, a cat or a rabbit?
 CUSTOMER: It's a dog.

-EMPLOYEE: And is it a puppy, or. ..?
+EMPLOYEE: And is it a puppy, or. .. ?
 CUSTOMER: No, he's three years old.
 EMPLOYEE: Right.
 May I ask, has your dog been insured before?
 I just adopted him from the rescue centre last week and I think he'd been there a while, so I doubt it.